Wednesday, May 20 – Touring with A(l)titude

 After a bit of settling in we went out exploring and went to Barranco, adjacent to Miraflores where we are staying.
 There was a beautiful park stretching along the Pacific, with great views, that we walked through.
 And then we went into a few art/artisan stores and saw some very interesting stuff.

-But we walked to far, and were very tired by the time we got back to the room.
+But we walked too far, and were very tired by the time we got back to the room.
 I ran out to get a snack, while Sally rested up.

 Well, we were very surprised and had a great time.
-Instead of the usual “here’s how you make this, and here is a sample” we’ve gotten in winery’s, brewery’s and distilleries, our bartender, Andre, put on a two hour show that included an uncountable number of tastings and mixed drinks.
+Instead of the usual “here’s how you make this, and here is a sample” we’ve gotten at wineries, breweries and distilleries, our bartender, Andre, put on a two hour show that included an uncountable number of tastings and mixed drinks.

 It started as any winery tour does.
 Here are three varieties of Pisco, here are the grapes they come from, etc. And of course, we tasted all of these.